Marcus629/DBMS_SQL_LAB/README.md

 -DDL(Data Defination language) For Creating and modifying the table\
 -DML(Data Manipulating language) For inserting,updating,deleting and showing the table

+It also contains ER diagram Assignment with questions and image attached to it

 All sql queries are written in single .sql file as per the given instruction/guidelines and are to be intended to execute in SQL*Plus

 ## Repository Structure